itmat/CAMPAREE/doc/running_camparee.rst

         ParallelCluster defaults to 20 GiB of hard disk space.
 CAMPAREE requires additional space to store resource files, input FASTQ files, intermediate files (including parental genomes), and the final output.
-To increase the amount of shared hard disk space when creaing a parallelc cluster, make the following additions to the config file.
+To increase the amount of shared hard disk space when creating a parallel cluster, make the following additions to the config file.
 First, append the following line to the end of the ``[cluster default]`` section of the config file::